AmanM13/instance-details/README.md

 ### Features
 - Modularized structure
 - Terraform backend state maintained in S3 bucket with versioning enabled
-- Isolation between the terraform tfstate files for the AWS resources for reducing impact
+- Isolation between the terraform tfstate files for the AWS resources for reducing the impact
 - Terraform tfvars used for passing variable values
 - Consistent structure and naming convention
 ### Backend configuration
 - Best for teams to store the Terraform state file remotely
-- Teams have access to latest copy of infrastructure always
+- Teams have access to the latest copy of infrastructure always
 - Supports state locking and consistency checking
-- Three things required:
+- Three things are required:
   - Terraform S3 backend resource
   - S3 bucket to store the state file
-  - DynamoDB table for state locking and and consistency checking
+  - DynamoDB table for state locking and consistency checking
   ```hcl
   terraform {
     backend "s3" {